ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+How do locomotives know where they're going?
+Lots of training

 [
-Fri Mar 21 00:26:04 UTC 2025
+Sat Mar 22 00:25:21 UTC 2025
  ]